erSubhashThapa/100daysofcode/r2-log.md

 ### 5/3/19

 - ## Async, Ajax, Promises
    Was confused why `getData()` was returning a promise when 'name' is not a promise.
+I did the same lines of code that are in my `getData()` function, in the console to compare what `name` returns in the console with what `getData()` returns.

   ![async](log_imgs/async-5-3.PNG)

-  Although, you can only use `await` inside a function with the `async` keyword.
+  Oddly, you can only use `await` inside a function with the `async` keyword.
 So, I'm not sure how it's working in my console, but it is.

   ## Async Always Returns a Promise

+  This is why `getData()` returns a promise:

   >The word “async” before a function means one simple thing: a function always returns a promise.
 Even If a function actually returns a non-promise value, prepending the function definition with the “async” keyword directs JavaScript to automatically wrap that value in a resolved promise.

   *[Async/await](https://javascript.info/async-await)*

-  ## Loading in Parellel vs in Sequence
+  ## Loading in Parallel vs in Sequence

-  In the [Fun Fun Function Async/Await video](https://youtu.be/568g8hxJJp4?t=991) the instructor says that in his async/await example the images are being loaded in sequence and in the promise example they are being loaded in series.
+  In the [Fun Fun Function Async/Await video](https://youtu.be/568g8hxJJp4?t=991) the instructor says that in his async/await example the images are being loaded in *sequence* and in the promise example they are being loaded in *parallel*.

   I read a little more about that here: [JavaScript Async/Await: Serial, Parallel and Complex Flow](https://techbrij.com/javascript-async-await-parallel-sequence)